 Conversion copywriters and lawyers are first cousins.
-Some copywriters don’t like this association but that doesn’t change the fact we’re connected.
+Some copywriters don’t like this association but that doesn’t change facts.

-When fighting a case the lawyer has to rely on the truth but is allowed to focus on different aspects of the truth.
+When fighting a case the lawyer has to rely on the truth but is allowed to focus on different aspects of it.
 This is exactly what the copywriter does.

 Successful lawyers are suspiciously good at carefully constructing the case.
-They know how the case is constructed (what is revealed first and what comes later) is really important.
+They know what is revealed first and what comes later is really important.
 Conversion copywriters should be using this technique too.
 After all:

-For those of you who prefer learning in video format we’ve made this video:
+For those who prefer learning in video format we’ve made this video:

 So this happened to me today: